MIT's E-Verify Process

 E-Verify also requires that the identity document submitted must have a photo.

-When You May be Contacted
+When You May Be Contacted

 The Atlas Service Center will only contact you and the employee or student worker for the following: